 \section{Conclusions}

-It has been known that HIGS can overcome fundamental limitations of linear control, which leads to better results without the harmful behavior of reset controllers.
-Unlike reset control systems, where the reset action can be tuned and its nonlinearity level (the phase lag of describing function) is controllable, the phase lag in HIGS cannot be tuned.
+It is known that HIGS can overcome fundamental limitations of linear control, which leads to better performance without the harmful behavior of reset controllers.
+Unlike reset control systems, where the reset value can be tuned and its nonlinearity level (phase lag of the describing function) is controllable, the phase lag in HIGS cannot be tuned.
 In this paper, we proposed a novel fractional-order HIGS that overcomes the aforementioned limitation in HIGS and extends it for more general applications.
 The describing function was determined for the proposed filter.
-According to describing function, it has been shown that the phase lag of generalized HIGS is variable between $-38.15^{\circ}$ and $-90^{\circ}$.
+According to the describing function, it has been shown that the phase lag of generalized HIGS is variable between $-38.15^{\circ}$ and $-90^{\circ}$.
 Hence by using this system as an integrator, the output can vary between linear and nonlinear behaviors.
 In the end, the proposed new filter was used in form of a PID to control a double integrator (mass) system.
-The results validate the generality of generalized HIGS that can be utilized in the future to construct a continuous constant gain lead phase filter.
+The results validate the generality of generalized HIGS that can be utilized in the future to construct a CgLp element.